Dollar falls as soft U.S. data turns back Fed gains

-NEW YORK The dollar fell broadly on Friday after weaker-than-forecast data on housing and consumer sentiment cast a risk-off sentiment over U.S. assets.
+NEW YORK (Reuters) - The dollar fell broadly on Friday after weaker-than-forecast data on housing and consumer sentiment cast a risk-off sentiment over U.S. assets.

 The greenback gave back most of the previous day's gains, easing toward levels from earlier this week that were the lowest since November.